 * Golay/GSC transmitter / receiver

-* DCF77 time signal transmitter and receiver
+* DCF77 time signal transmitter and receiver with weather info

 * C-Netz SIM emulator